 Official RoR blog suggests using two databases to for example split the workflow between two replica databases for a performance boost or records segmentation into databases for scaling.
 We can definitely see multiple database support as an improvement in building microservices architecture.

-With this version of Ruby on Rails a new code loader was introduced - Zeitwerk.
+With this version of Rails a new code loader was introduced - Zeitwerk.
 It promises to load your project’s classes and modules on demand, no need to write

 require calls.
 Zeitwerk uses absolute file names making the loader more efficient.
 Your classes and modules are available everywhere.
 The team behind the loader claims that it is thread-safe and matches Ruby’s semantics for constants.